raspdevpy/ccdoc/guide/CodeReferences/ref.permissions_list.md

 sendmessagesinthreads: Allows for sending messages in threads
 embeddedactivities: Allows for using Activities
 moderatemembers: Allows for timing out users
+sendvc: Allows for sending a voice messages
+usesoundboard: Allows for using sound-boards
 ```

 ### Example